10 Things That Happen to Your Body When You Quit Vaping

 As your circulation improves, so will your entire cardiovascular system.
 When you quit vaping, you’ll have improved the following:

-One study found that having a regular vaping habit doubles your chances of having a heart attack even at a young age.
+One study found that regular vaping doubles your chances of having a heart attack, even at a young age.
 But when you quit vaping, your risk of a heart attack diminishes within the first 24 hours.

 4 – Less inflammation